listenzcc/World-trade-data-I/readme.md

 Moreover, I also analysis the links between countries.
-The links between countries are computed for every two countries, the values are the sum of the trading volume between the two countries.
+The links between countries are computed for every two countries, the values are the times of being the trading partnership between the two countries.
-The links are shown in the sparse matrix
+The links are shown in the sparse matrix, and the values in the graph are in logarithmic.

 ![links](doc/country-links-raw.png "links")